multitudes/Linux-Kernel-Module/README.md

 * By setting `.minor = MISC_DYNAMIC_MINOR` in our setup struct, the kernel safely auto-assigns us an available Minor number without risking conflicts.
 * The biggest advantage is that `misc_register()` automatically signals the OS device manager.
 The exact millisecond the module loads, the `/dev/fritz_module` file is automatically generated for us, and it seamlessly deletes itself when the module is removed.
 No manual scripts required.

+### Concurrency: Mutexes vs. Semaphores

+If you are reading older kernel documentation (like the LDD3 book), you will frequently see semaphores and functions like `down_interruptible()` used to manage driver concurrency.
+While semaphores used to be the standard tool for this job, they are now considered outdated for basic locking scenarios.
+Modern Linux kernel development strongly prefers the **mutex** (Mutual Exclusion) API.
+Mutexes are specifically designed for "one-key" binary locking; they are leaner, execute faster, and include strict built-in debugging checks that semaphores lack.
+In this module, we use a mutex to protect our shared linked list from race conditions.
+Furthermore, by using `mutex_lock_interruptible()` in our read and write operations, we ensure that if a user process is waiting for the lock, it can still be safely canceled (e.g., via `Ctrl+C`), returning `-ERESTARTSYS` to gracefully back out of the system call.

 ## Aufgabe 1: Module Basics

 The first step was just getting a basic module to compile, load, and unload safely.
 I wrote a simple C file using the `module_init` and `module_exit` macros.
 It uses `printk` to drop a status message into the kernel log (`dmesg`) whenever the module is inserted or removed.